 Hormones are chemical substances in our body that regulate several processes, such as food intake, hunger and satiety.
 Several hormones found in the gut, such as ghrelin, cholecystokinin (CCK) and leptin, influence the rate of gastric emptying, trigger feelings of hunger, and control how much food you eat until you are full.
 Too much or too little of a specific hormone can lead to several complications.

 Current research suggests that eating disorders are characterized by altered levels of hunger and satiety hormones.
 These hormonal imbalances have been used to explain the restrictive behaviour in anorexia, and the ‘binge’ episodes in bulimia and binge eating disorder.
-However, it is controversial whether hormonal dysregulation precedes the onset of the eating disorder, or occurs as a result of the disordered eating behaviour.
+However, while it is agreed that correct hormone balance is important, it is controversial whether hormonal dysregulation precedes the onset of the eating disorder, or occurs as a result of the disordered eating behaviour.

 Ghrelin is secreted by gastro-intestinal cells when the stomach is empty, and stops being secreted when the stomach is stretched.
 Therefore, it signals hunger to the brain and it is elevated before meals, triggering the onset of eating.
 Studies have found that ghrelin does not reduce normally after a meal in bulimia nervosa.
 This means less satiety and less reduction in hunger after eating.
 The same hormonal imbalance is also seen in people with binge eating disorder.
 This could explain the ‘binge’ cycle seen in these disorders, and the reduction of the experience of satiety, hence eating bigger amounts of food to feel full.